AdobeDocs/substance-3d.en/help/substance-3d-general/openpbr/openpbr-overview.md

 While physically plausible values provide a strong baseline, production realities sometimes require intentional deviation.
 Stylization, readability, art direction, or technical constraints may justify pushing parameters beyond realistic ranges.

-XXXXXXX ADD SPECIFIC EXAMPLES XXXXXXXX
+TODO XXXXXXX ADD SPECIFIC EXAMPLES XXXXXXXX

 The goal is not to undermine physical principles, but to bend them consciously in service of a clear artistic or technical objective.